The fascination of minimum length and minimum time

 General relativity and quantum theory are consistent and compatible

-The smallest length implies that general relativity and quantum theory never contradict each other.
-Indeed, they would do so only at even smaller distances.
+The smallest length and the other Planck limits imply that general relativity and quantum theory never contradict each other.
+Indeed, they would do so only at even smaller distances or at trans-Planckian values.
 But these do not exist.

 All conceptual difficulties due to the combination of gravity and quantum theory disappear once space is seen as effectively continuous, and only so for all lengths longer than twice the Planck length.
 Gravity and quantum theory are compatible and consistent from the minimum length upwards.
 The same for time.